-Thanks are due to each member of the Texas Parks and Wildlife Department's field personnel for their diligent collection of data, and to the Coastal Fisheries Review Board for editing the manuscript.
+Thanks are due to each member of the Texas Parks and Wildlife Department's field personnel for their diligent collection of data.
 Thanks are also due to Southeast Area Monitoring and Assessment Program (SEAMAP) participants.
-This study was conducted with partial funding from the National Marine Fisheries Service (NMFS) under P. L. 99-659 (Project 2-IJ-13-1).
+This study was conducted with partial funding from the National Marine Fisheries Service (NMFS) under P. L. 99-659 (Project 2-IJ-13).